-Documentary filmmaker (and CalArts alumnus) Kirby Dick sets out to unmask the anonymous raters at the MPAA – the people who slap the "PG", "PG-13", "R", and most controversially "NC-17" ratings on movies targeted for American distribution.
-As the only legit censorship board in the United States (although it is not a government entity), there's something obviously creepy about these secretive folks who dictate whether a filmmaker has to make cuts to his film to bring his rating down to an "R", or face the wrath of bad box office (as mainstream media usually refuse to advertise NC-17 films).
+Documentary filmmaker and CalArts alumnus Kirby Dick sets out to unmask the anonymous raters at the MPAA – the people who slap the "PG", "PG-13", "R", and most controversially "NC-17" ratings on movies targeted for American distribution.
+As the only legit censorship board in the United States (although it is not a government entity), there's something obviously creepy about these secretive folks who dictate whether a filmmaker has to make cuts to his film to bring his rating down to an "R", or face box office death, as mainstream media usually refuses to advertise NC-17 films.

 To get to the bottom of things, Dick enlists the help of a chipper lesbian private detective to track down and call out those "ordinary citizens" who decide which movie gets which rating.
 These low-rent espionage sequences are suspenseful and goofy, and I wish the whole of This Film Is Not Yet Rated were as fun.
 But Dick's documentary has too many talking-head interviews (mostly with "envelope-pushing" directors like Kevin Smith, John Waters, and South Park's Matt Stone) who merely repeat what we already know: Americans censor sex more than violence; gay sex isn't treated as fairly as straight sex; a woman's sexual pleasure is often more censored than a man's sexual pleasure.
 All true, and all bad things, but we don't need to be told this again and again.